Unions, intersections and a one-shot quantum joint typicality lemma: The one-shot classical quantum joint typicality lemma

+The essential part of the proofs of all the joint typicality results obtained in this paper is encapsulated into a technical statement in Proposition~\ref{prop:cqtypical}, which should be of independent interest.
+Its proof is deferred to \ref{sec:proofcqtypical}

-We now state our one-shot classical quantum joint typicality lemma.
-First we state the `intersection case' where we only have to take a so-called intersection of POVM elements.
-This can be viewed as the classical quantum version of Fact~\ref{fact:ctypical} when $t = 1$ i.e. when only intersection of classical POVM elements needs to be taken, not the union. \begin{lemma}[cq joint typicality lem., intersec. case] Let $\cH$, $\cL$ be Hilbert spaces and $\cX$ be a finite set.
+We now state our one-shot classical quantum joint typicality lemma, intersection case. \begin{lemma}[cq joint typicality lem., intersec. case] Let $\cH$, $\cL$ be Hilbert spaces and $\cX$ be a finite set.
 We will also use $\cX$ to denote the Hilbert space with computational basis elements indexed by the set $\cX$.
 Let $c$ be a non-negative and $k$ a positive integer.
 Let $A_1 \cdots A_k$ be a $k$-partite system where each $A_i$ is isomorphic to $\cH$.
 For every $\vecx \in \cX^c$, let $\rho_\vecx$ be a quantum state in $A_{[k]}$.
 Consider the {\em augmented} $k$-partite system $A'_1 \cdots A'_k$ where each $A'_i \cong A''_i \otimes \cL$, and each $A''_i$ is defined as

 Also define $\cX' := \cX \otimes \cL$.

 Below, $\vecx$, $\vecl$ denote computational basis vectors of $\cX^{[c]}$, $\cL^{\otimes ([c] \cupdot [k])}$.
 Let $p(\cdot)$ be a probability distribution on the vectors $\vecx$.
 Define the classical quantum state